cacilhas/montegasppa/docs/2022/06/spinel.md

 Now take it for three times her lifetime in the Garden – or more… _Happily listen, happy to stay, happily watching her drift away._

-It’s easier for us autistics to get it than for allists.
+It’s easier for us autistics to get it than for neurotypical people.
 Why?

 ![Steven Universe](//cacilhas.info/img/steven-universe/fly.jpg)

 That’s the gotcha:

-Allists live in a world made for their own, where feelings and rules match their expectations.
+Neurotypical people live in a world made for their own, where feelings and rules match their expectations.
 Anything outside the box is “alien,” odd.
-So, for an allist, it’s too hard to take a different point of view.
+So, for a typical person, it’s too hard to take a different point of view.

 But autistic people already live in a strange and confusing world, we gotta figure out how other people feel all the time.
 So, for us, putting on someone else’s sandals is an everyday task.